 See tweets from the conference about how #ENYA2018 went.

 “Emotions are what make us human.
 Protecting and enhancing our children’s emotional wellbeing and mental health is the responsibility of humanity”

-That's the statement that opens this year's position statement from the European Network of Ombudspersons for Children.
+That's the statement that opened 2018's position statement from the European Network of Ombudspersons for Children.

 The statement sets out the ways children and young people's mental health provision needs to change across our continent, and the human rights reasons why it must do so.

 Clara was one of a group of young people from Scotland who made recommendations around mental health as part of ENYA, the European Network of Young Advisers.

 In September 2018, Bruce and members of our office went to the ENOC conference to discuss recommendations on what needs to change around mental health support for young people across Europe.

 Clara Gray, one of Scotland's representatives in ENYA, came with us so she could join other young people in holding Europe's Children's Commissioners to account.